 which asymptotically tends to 1 for $\lambda_* {\cal H}_* \ll 2 \pi s_{\rm turb}$.
 Since $s_{\rm turb} \gtrsim 1$ and $\lambda_* {\cal H}_* \leq 1$, one can compute the value of $S_{\rm turb}(s_{\rm turb})$ at $\lambda_* {\cal H}_* = 1$, to get $S_{\rm turb}(s_{\rm turb})\gtrsim S_{\rm turb}(1) \simeq 0.86$.
 As $\lambda_* {\cal H}_*$ decreases, $S_{\rm turb}(1)$ quickly tends to 1, with a relative error below 1.6\% when $\lambda_* {\cal H}_* < 0.1$.
 Hence, the assumption that $S_{\rm turb}$ is one at the frequency peak is accurate for most relevant cases.

-The anisotropic stresses power spectrum, $p_\Pi(s_1)$, depends on the power spectrum of the kinetic turbulence and/or of the magnetic field.
-Here we assume that they follow the von K\'arman spectral shape\footnote{The von K\'arman spectrum can be expressed using, for example, Eq.~(6) in \cite{RoperPol:2022iel} with $\alpha = 6/17$.} \citep{doi:10.1073/pnas.34.11.530}, characterized by a Batchelor spectrum $f^4$ at low $f$, expected from causality \citep{Durrer:2003ja}, and a turbulent Kolmogorov $f^{-5/3}$ spectrum at large $f$.
-Within this assumption, the normalized (i.e., $p_\Pi (0)=1$) anisotropic stress power spectrum can be approximated as
+The power spectrum of the anisotropic stresses, $p_\Pi(s_1)$, depends on the power spectrum of the kinetic turbulence and the magnetic field.
+Here we assume that they follow a von K\'arman spectral shape\footnote{The von K\'arman spectrum can be expressed using, for example, Eq.~(6) in \cite{RoperPol:2022iel} with $\alpha = 6/17$.} \citep{doi:10.1073/pnas.34.11.530}, characterised by a Batchelor spectrum $f^4$ at low $f$, expected from causality \citep{Durrer:2003ja}, and a turbulent Kolmogorov $f^{-5/3}$ spectrum at large $f$.
+Within this assumption, the normalised (i.e., $p_\Pi (0)=1$) anisotropic stress power spectrum can be approximated as